Priya Nandra-Hart: Introduction and casting

 On 21 September 2023, the production team for EastEnders announced Sophie Khan Levy and "rising star" Aaliyah James had assumed the roles of Priya Nandra-Hart (Khan Levy) and Avani Nandra-Hart (James) devised in a plot-twist surrounding established character Ravi Gulati (Aaron Thiara) discovering a secret and estranged daughter and exploring his former "bittersweet" off-screen relationship with Priya.
-Priya's backstory prior to joining the show stated Ravi had kept Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) from Priya dating back to their "bitter split years ago".
+Priya's backstory prior to joining the show stated Ravi had kept their son Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) from Priya dating back to their "bitter split years ago".
 Ravi was unaware Priya had left pregnant and the bombshell would "send shockwaves through his entire world".
 Khan Levy was delighted at her casting, she stated in a report from her casting announcement: "I'm super excited to be joining the show, and I can't wait to see what trouble Priya gets herself into!
 I watched EastEnders when I was growing up, so to see so many familiar faces and to walk onto the set is a dream come true."

 EastEnders producer Chris Clenshaw teased the arrival of Priya and Avani.
 He added his excitement of "two women guaranteed to cause big drama in Albert Square".
 He noted that whilst little was known of their "doomed romance", Priya was "a big missing piece" of Ravi's past.
 Speaking of the revelation itself, Clenshaw said: "The revelation that he's got another child will floor Ravi, and he is set to face a big challenge in his life when he is forced to cope with such a big shock to the system.
 We're delighted to welcome Sophie and Aaliyah to the EastEnders family."
 When reflecting on filming her first scenes, Khan Levy described it as a "whirlwind" to the extreme point of not remembering whether she was nervous.
-Khan Levy praised actress Lacey Turner (Stacey) for making her feel extremely comfortable and called Turner a pro.
+Khan Levy praised actress Lacey Turner (Stacey Slater) for making her feel extremely comfortable and called Turner a pro.
 She told Inside Soap she started filming a week after auditioning for Priya, adding she had "little time to think".
 Khan Levy also claimed she had a lot of fun with Priya's dressing-up box.
 She added that the outfits provided for Priya take a lot of building up and confidence to wear.
 Khan Levy's favourite shoes were Priya's notable Timberland's and Priya has a good selection of jackets whilst joking that Priya "thinks she is J Lo".
 Priya made her debut in episode 6789, originally broadcast on 16 October 2023.